mastermindccr/CE_critique3/README.md

+# This repo aims do demo Diffie-Hellman between two hosts using docker enviornment
-# How to execute the script?
+## How to execute the script?
 1. Clone the repository
 2. Install docker in your unix environment by
 `sudo snap install docker`